oracle/truffleruby/doc/contributor/interop.md

 Otherwise, if the receiver is a Ruby `Array`:

-- `READABLE` will set if the name is an integer.
+- `READABLE` will set if the name is an integer and in bounds.

 - `INSERTABLE` will be set if the index is out of bounds and the array is not frozen.